Top 3 UV Toothbrush Sanitizers - Reviews 2020

 There are a number of 'travel case' style units, but this one is much better made than most of them - and looks great too.
 It's pretty small so easily fits in your wash bag/travel case.
 Nicest of all is it has a built-in Lithium-ion battery and you can charge it up via a standard USB cable.
 You get about 50 goes from one charge, so you can charge before you travel.
 Note: this works well for both electric brush heads as well as regular toothbrushes.
 It's designed to be for travel purposes, but you can of course use it at home too - it's got little feet that mean it doesn't slide around so won't easily get knocked off the counter top.
 As a travel unit it runs only from batteries (2 x AAA).
 The UV treatment starts as soon as you close the case and runs for about 5 to 6 minutes.
 You should get at least a months use out of 1 set of even average batteries.

 What Else Is There?

 The sanitizer reviews above will suit almost everyone.
 But there is one other option that a lot of people like too.
 The Steripod toothbrush sanitizer (get them here) - which is a totally different approach.
 There is no UV light, no batteries, just a little 'pod' that you clip onto the head of your brush after using it.

 This works 2 ways - firstly by covering your brush head to keep germs away from it, and second by using various essential oils known for killing bugs (e.g. tea tree, clove, peppermint).
-These are designed to be disposable however, so you are supposed to replace them every 3 month.
+These are designed to be disposable however, so you are supposed to replace them every 3 months.
 It's not my personal choice, but a lot of people swear by these.
 They cost around $4 each RRP but you can get multi-packs, which can bring the price down a lot.

 Any To Avoid?